 5. Jurassic Park Franchise (1993-2015)

-    I think wherever fantasy, sci-fi movies are concerned, ‘Jurassic Park’ has to be one of the best

-    works of Steven Spielberg.
-With four films in its kitty and another one coming in this year, the

-    story of ‘Jurassic Park’ is set in Isla Nublar, wherein a new theme park has been set up and it is

-    about procreating living dinosaurs after millions of years by cross-breeding and cloning of

-    fossilized DNA.
-Things go haywire and so do the dinosaurs, notably the T-Rex and the Velociraptors.

-    The first three movies of the franchise have its characters in and out of the island, which is now

-    distraught and abandoned after the failed attempts of John Hammond who had “spared no expense” to

-    set it up.
+I think as far as fantasy sci-fi movies are concerned, ‘Jurassic Park’ has to be one of the best works of Steven Spielberg.
+With four films in its kitty and another one coming in this year, the story of ‘Jurassic Park’ is set in Isla Nublar, wherein a new theme park has been set up, and it is about procreating living dinosaurs after millions of years by cross-breeding and cloning of fossilized DNA.
+Things go haywire, and so do the dinosaurs, notably the T-Rex and the Velociraptors.
+The first three movies of the franchise have their characters in and out of the island, which is now distraught and abandoned after the failed attempts of John Hammond, who had “spared no expense” to set it up.

 Read More: Best Monster Movies of All Time

 4. Star Wars Franchise (2005-2017)